 The controls for the roof vent have been incorporated into the Multiplex System.
-The vent lid can be opened or closed by pressing the UP/DOWN arrow buttons on any of the multiplex touch screen control panels located in the front or rear of the touring coach.
+The vent lid can be opened or closed by pressing the UP/DOWN arrow buttons on either of the multiplex touch screen control panels.
 Select the desired fan speed of either; low, medium, or high.